All Episodes

 It was in charge of the Confederacy.

-It promoted slavery, promoted segregation.
+It promoted slavery.

-All the way into the 19th century.
+It promoted segregation all the way into the 1960s.

-I want you to slow down here because this history about the Democratic Party, because this is the Lie, the big lie we get every election season.
+I want you to slow down here because this history about the Democratic Party, because this is the lie, the big lie we get every election season.

 And frankly, it used to be every two and four years.

-Now it's almost every day that Republicans are racist and sexist and misogynist, the whole list of the litany of names from the playbook.
+Now it's almost every day that Republicans are racist and sexist and misogynist.

 Every single civil rights bill that has ever been passed has been passed by Republicans since 1868, 1875, Dwight Eisenhower's two civil rights bills, the 64 and 65 civil rights bills.

-If it had been left of the Democrats, there would have been no civil rights bills any time in American history.
+If it had been left of the Democrats, there would have been no civil rights bills anytime in American history.

 Period.